Wednesday, September 01, 2010

 Closer to election day, Ann was a guest at a fundraiser for Mary Jo and got this great shot of the candidate and the star of the fundraiser himself.

-en got to ask him one of her two burning questions--only one, because his answer to the first was so complete it took 20 minutes.
+She even got to ask him one of her two burning questions--only one, because his answer to the first was so complete it took 20 minutes.
 She didn't have the heart to ask another with so many other folks wanting to ask theirs!

 The year began on a rather inauspicious note, though, with a break-in on New Year's night--while they were attending a service, no less!
 Happily the damage was minimal and the cats found still asleep in their beds, so they did what most people do and had a security system put in the next week.
 It's something that probably should have done long ago, but so it goes.